hungyok/nuctf_equi_bai/README.md

 ### Nucleosome Mnase-seq data
 Use the processed dataset “analyzed_data_complete_bw20.txt” provided in Lee et al.’s supplementary data ([Lee, et al., 2007](https://www.nature.com/articles/ng2117)).
 We have also provided a copy in the folder [transf_yy_data](https://github.com/hungyok/nuctf_equi_bai/tree/main/transf_yy_data).
 The first four sequences are non-genomic DNA and so we excluded them from the dataset.
 We rename the new file as "raw_lee_chr1_16.txt".

-The raw nucleosome occupancy data above (S) in log-scale is converted to linear-scale occupancy (Y) using the formula: Y=ce<sup>γS</sup>.
+All data point >1.26 are considered outliers which is only 0.0011% of the total data (3017253) and are discarded.
+Then, the raw nucleosome occupancy data above (S) in log-scale is converted to linear-scale occupancy (Y) using the formula: Y=ce<sup>γS</sup>.
 We varied c and γ values to satisfy the following conditions: 1) the value of Y at each genomic index should range from 0 to 1, 2) 〈Y〉 is 80% (experimental data show that yeast genome is ~80% occupied by nucleosomes in yeast), and 3) γ is maximized to enhance the contrast between high and low nucleosome occupancy.

 The MATLAB code transf_yy_data.m can execute the above step and can be found in the folder [transf_yy_data](https://github.com/hungyok/nuctf_equi_bai/tree/main/transf_yy_data).
 ```